Skagit County Crisis Center

 Contact: Program Manager

-- Sub-Acute Detoxification Services - ensures safe withdrawal from alcohol and drugs, provides chemical dependency assessment referrals, and and assists clients to ensue after care is arranged.
+- Sub-Acute Detoxification Services – ensures safe withdrawal from alcohol and drugs, provides substance use disorder assessment referrals, and assists clients to ensue after care is arranged.
 The dedicated staff of SCCC also helps to coordinate treatment.
 This is a non-medical facility that does NOT prescribe medications.

 - Jail Transitions Case Management – promotes successful community reintegration from jail for Skagit residents using evidence-based treatment that teaches skills for independent living and employment post-release.
 The program works in conjunction with the North Sound Mental Health Administration and Skagit County Jail for clients who are not already receiving mental health services.
 Clients cannot be currently enrolled in mental health services.

-- Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Jail, disclose they have a substance abuse problem and want to engage in a treatment program.
+- Residential Substance Abuse Treatment (RSAT) – designed for inmates who are currently incarcerated at Skagit County Jail who disclose they have a substance use disorder and want to engage in a treatment program.
 Treatment is provided during the individual’s incarceration.
 If applicable, Pioneer staff work to develop a reentry plan in order to facilitate a successful transition from incarceration to becoming a productive member of society.
 The program is voluntary and acceptance is based on individuals being assessed while in custody.

-- Housing Case Management – helps individuals with mental illness and/or chemical dependency issues that have had a long history of being homeless to remain in a stable environment.
+- Housing Case Management – helps individuals with mental illness and/or substance use disorder issues that have had a long history of being homeless to remain in a stable environment.

 Who is eligible

-We serve Skagit County adults in crisis (with the exception of MOT that serves Skagit County individuals 13 years and older), including those who are:
+We serve Skagit County adults in crisis including those who are:

 - Intoxicated or in withdrawal from alcohol or other substances and are medically stable